Malaysians of Indonesian descent: Bawean

 The Bawean Malaysians are people of full or partial Bawean descent who were born in or immigrated to Malaysia.
 The Bawean ethnicity in Malaysia is not as much as the Minang, Javanese, and Bugis ethnicities.
 Even so, they are also categorized as Malays.
 The Bawean or Boyanese people come from Bawean Island, off the north coast of Java.
 In Malaysia, the Bawean people are better known as the Boyan people or Babian people.
 The word Boyan actually means driver or gardener, because at the beginning of the migration, many Baweans in Malaysia worked as drivers or gardeners.
 The lack of documentation and historical records has resulted in the exact time when the Baweans arrived in Malaysia.
 There are various theories regarding the arrival of the Baweans in the Malay Peninsula.
 There is an opinion that there was a Bawean named Tok Ayar who arrived in Melaka in 1819.
-In Melaka, the Baweans also spread to the Klang Valley, such as in the Ampang, Gombak, Balakong and Shah Alam areas.
+From Melaka, the Baweans also spread to the Klang Valley region of Selangor, such as in the Ampang, Gombak, Balakong and Shah Alam areas.
 The population census in Malaysia does not categorize the Bawaean or Boyan people as a separate ethnic group but is classified as a Malay ethnicity.
 The presence of the Bawean people in Malaysia has become a part of history and a contribution to the development of the State of Malaysia.